On-Jin/altered-deckfmt/FORMAT_SPEC.md

 Range 1 - 65535
 ```

-Note that the `booster_product` field is a single bit which works best for the bast majority of cards, which will be acquired through regular means (set boosters or precons).
+Note that the `booster_product` field is a single bit which works best for the vast majority of cards, which will be acquired through regular means (set boosters or precons).
 If the card is a promo or altered art:
 * Set the `booster_product` field to `0`.
 * Use the `product` field to indicate what type of product it is according to the Product section.